goenning/goenning/_posts/2016-06-09-using-docker-to-make-oss-contribution-easier.md

 ### How does it work?

-Looking at `package.json` file it is possible to see that `start-services` is just an alias to `docker run -d -e POSTGRES_USER=docker -e POSTGRES_PASSWORD=docker -p 5050:5432 postgres`.
+Looking at `package.json` file it's possible to see that `start-services` is just an alias to `docker run -d -e POSTGRES_USER=docker -e POSTGRES_PASSWORD=docker -p 5050:5432 postgres`.

 This docker cmomand creates a new container based on [postgres](https://hub.docker.com/_/postgres/) image, create a new user named docker with password docker and a database named docker as well.
 That's all configurable, choose what best fits your needs. `-p` parameter binds the docker host port 5050 to the container port 5432.